AdobeDocs/experience-manager-learn.en/help/forms/interactive-communications/delivery-of-web-channel-document-tutorial-use.md

 Once you have defined and tested your web channel interactive communication document, you need a delivery mechanism to deliver the web channel document to the recipient.

 In this article, we take a look at email as a delivery mechanism for web channel document.
-The recipient will get a link to the web channel document via email.On clicking the link, the user will be asked to authenticate and the web channel document will be populated with the data specific to the logged in user.
+The recipient will get a link to the web channel document via email.On clicking the link, the user is asked to authenticate and the web channel document is populated with the data specific to the logged in user.

 Let's take a look at the following code snippet.
 This code is part of GET.jsp which gets triggered when the user click's on the link in the email to view the web channel document.
 We get the logged in user using the jackrabbit UserManager.
 Once we get the logged in user, we get the value of the accountNumber property associated with the user's profile.